elb-min-uhh/atom-elearnjs/README.md

 * Add settings for:
     * _HTML and PDF_:
+        * Automatic sections at headings (with setting for max depth)
         * Filechooser for output location
         * Optional MathJax integration
         * Optional CSS File for additional styles